If you’re reading this article from an office in Singapore, there’s a 50% chance that you’re dissatisfied with your job.

 Creating an Ideal Workplace

 Want more tips on creating a fantastic workplace that your employees will enjoy doing their best work in?
-Check out this episode of BGC Huddles, as we discuss what “an ideal workplace for millennials” looks like.
+Check out this episode of BGC Huddles, as we discuss what “an ideal workplace for millennials” looks like, and what makes BGC Group stand out from other recruitment companies in Singapore.

 Are you a working millennial?
 What are some of your office gripes?
 Let us know in the comments section below!
 Additionally, don't forget to check out the links below for more fun and interesting reads!